zxc308/P4-tutorials/p4v1_1/simple_router/README.md

 simple_router, this version can keep track of the number of IPv4 packets dropped because of an expired TTL.
 This was added to illustrate some of P4 v1.1 more advanced capabilities.
-For more information on P4 v1.1, please refer to [p4.org] (http://p4.org/spec/).
+For more information on P4 v1.1, please refer to [p4.org](http://p4.org/spec/).

-Look at the [P4 program] (p4src/simple_router.p4) and observe some of the P4 v1.1 additions:
+Look at the [P4 program](p4src/simple_router.p4) and observe some of the P4 v1.1 additions:
 - strong typing in header type definitions and action declarations
 - assignment with `=` instead of `modify_field` (extension to the v1.1 spec)